icebarf/graph-man/README.md

 - Equations

-Currently the project only supports linear equations, thus satisfying only one type of need.
-The project needs to support Quadratic Equations, Cubic Equations and so on…
+Currently the project only supports linear, quadratic equations and trigonometric functions.
+The project needs to support Cubic Equations and multiple equations at once and so on…

 ## References